DrDeadlock/Synchra/Synchra - Obsidian Vault/Resources/Tasks/Sync Tasks.md

 - [ ] Synchra only makes changes to Dest
 - [ ] Synchra is able to Create Files which are in Src and are not in Dest
-- [ ] Synchra is able to Copy Update Files which are as well in Src and Dest but differ regarding their content (Compare by Updated TimeStamp)
+- [ ] Synchra is able to Copy Update Files which are as well in Src and Dest but differ regarding their content (Compare by Checksum)
 - [ ] Synchra is able to Delete Files which are in Dest and are not in Src

 # Test Cases